bc889/parse-ports/README.md

 ## How to Run

 ### Prerequisites
-- Python 3.6 or higher should be installed on your machine.
+- Python 3.6 or higher.

 ### Steps to Run
-1. Clone the repository to your local machine:
+1. Clone the repository:

     ```bash
     git clone https://github.com/bc889/parse-ports.git